practicingruby/practicing-ruby-paid/posts/gregory/004-roll-your-own-enumerable-and-enumerator.md

 end
 ```

 Here, I did the brute force thing and maintained my own counter.
-I then made a small modification to control flow so that rather than yielding just the element on each iteration, I yield both the element and its index.
+I then made a small modification to control flow so that rather than yielding just the element on each iteration, both the element and its index are yielded.
 Keep in mind that the `each` call here is a proxy to some other iterator on another collection.
 This is what gives us the ability to call `@list.map.with_index` and get `map` behavior rather than `each` behavior.
 While you won't use it every day, this sort of around filter using `yield` is a good pattern to know about.

 With this code written, my full test suite finally went green.
 Even though I've done these exercises a dozen times before, I still learned a thing or two while writing this article, and imagine there is still plenty left for me to learn as well.
 How about you?